Drift-Diffusion Matching: Embedding dynamics in latent manifolds of asymmetric neural networks: Conclusion

 Asymmetric connections are required for RNNs to encode complex, nonlinear dynamics, and are intimately related to the emerging topic of nonequilibrium brain dynamics.
-At a range of scales, the brain has been shown to violate the detailed balance condition and produce time-irreversible dynamics \cite{nartallokalu2025review}.
-Whilst nonequilibrium brain network dynamics have been linked to asymmetric connections between neurons and brain regions \cite{yan2013landscape,nartallokaluarachchi2024broken, aguilera2023sherrington, aguilera2021meanfield}, here we go beyond observational analysis of neural data, and present a possible computational \textit{mechanism} for such nonequilibrium dynamics, indicating that time-irreversibility is the necessary result of computation in neural circuits.
-However, as discussed in App. \ref{app: asymm EPR}, we found that the asymmetry of the RNN was not directly correlated with the irreversibility of the encoded process.
-Related results have shown that irreversibility of neural dynamics is also uncorrelated with the irreversibility of sensory stimuli \cite{lynn2022decomposing}, thus the exact relationship between the nonequilibrium nature of sensory information, computational mechanisms, and observed dynamics remains unclear.
+At a range of scales, the brain has been shown to violate the detailed balance condition and produce time-irreversible dynamics \cite{nartallokalu2025review}. { Whilst nonequilibrium brain network dynamics have been previously linked to asymmetric connections between neurons and brain regions \cite{yan2013landscape,nartallokaluarachchi2024broken, aguilera2023sherrington, aguilera2021meanfield}, we go beyond observational analysis of neural data or the treatment of solvable models, and provide a framework that allows us to explore possible computational \textit{mechanisms} that require nonequilibrium dynamics.
+By encoding sequential information, in the form of irreversible SDEs, we suggest that time-irreversibility is an emergent feature of sequential computation in neural circuits.
+However, as discussed in App.~\ref{app: asymm EPR}, we found that the asymmetry of the RNN was not directly correlated with the irreversibility of the encoded process.
+Related works have shown conflicting results with respect to the correlation between the irreversibility of sensory stimuli and the irreversibility of the associated neural dynamics \cite{lynn2022decomposing, Aguilera2026inferring}, thus the exact relationship between the nonequilibrium nature of sensory information, computational mechanisms, and observed dynamics remains unclear.}

 In an effort to understand how dynamics are represented by an RNN, it is interesting to study the properties of the inferred connectivity.
-In particular, as any symmetric component of the connectivity can be seen as encoding an energy landscape, probing the connectivity with matrix decompositions is a promising way forward.
+In particular, as any symmetric component of the connectivity can be seen as encoding an energy landscape, probing the connectivity with symmetric-asymmetric matrix decompositions is a promising way forward.
 Furthermore, a number of decompositions for stochastic processes have been developed \cite{DaCosta_2023, duong2023generic, Ma2015mcmc}, which have implications for their nonequilibrium thermodynamics and their convergence to stationarity.
 We present avenues for exploring the relationship between components of the connectivity, and the components of the underlying target process.